 After announcing Orlando as the pilot city location in September 2017, the Beyond 34 partners will work together to build a strong foundation that will help Orlando become more sustainable.

 The first event held on October 19, 2017, titled the Orlando Region Waste Impact Workshop: How Public and Private Sectors Collaborate for Recycling System Optimization, brought together many local stakeholders.
 This invite-only event convened business leaders, recycling planners, and key stakeholders in the Orlando region to start the dialogue on what an optimal recycling system looks like and what the barriers and opportunities are to achieving that desired state.
 Since that time, a gap analysis was completed, and USCCF held additional local stakeholder meetings, as well as announced the funding of more than $100,000 in implementation projects to increase the Orlando region’s recycling rate.
 To learn more about the Orlando pilot effort, check out the Beyond 34 Case Study: The Development of a Recycling Public-Private Partnership.

 The Chamber Foundation’s current focus for Beyond 34 is two-fold.
 One aspect is continuing the work in Orlando.
 The Chamber Foundation will ensure execution on the Beyond 34-funded implementation projects and report on the results.
-Further, we have hired local project managers to keep engaging local stakeholders and help advance the effort more broadly to increase recycling rates in the region.
-Additionally, the Chamber Foundation is focused on applying a refined version of the Beyond 34 model to a second region, as well as developing the tools necessary for any region to learn about the model and deploy it on its own.
-The Chamber Foundation will choose the second region in early 2019.
-The scaling effort will begin in early 2019 and continue through early 2021.
+Further, it has hired local project managers to keep engaging local stakeholders and help advance the effort more broadly to increase recycling rates in the region.
+Additionally, the Chamber Foundation is focused on its expansion effort that builds off of the Orlando pilot.
+The expansion effort involves applying a refined version of the Beyond 34 model in the City of Cincinnati, as well as developing the online resources necessary for any region to learn about the model and deploy it on its own.
+The expansion activities began in spring 2019 and will continue through early 2021.